 The final amount after adjusting for inflation is…

 And long-term care will only become more expensive.

 In comparison, the monthly payout from CareShield Life ($600) is so tiny.

 3. Able to Depend on Oneself

 Now that you’ve seen how much long-term care actually cost.

-Perhaps we can seek social assistance.
+Perhaps we can seek social assistance for basic financial support.